dustinwicker/dustinwicker.github.io/_posts/2020-06-04-heart-disease-detection.md

 Including the details above, this step also involved:
 * Statistical Analysis
    * Normality Tests
    * Chi-Square Tests
-   * Fisher's Exact Chi-Square Tests
+   * Contingency Tables
    * Odds Ratios
-   * Contingency Tables
+   * Descriptive Statistics
 * Feature Engineering (do visualization will of this done?)
 * Data Visualization
 * Data Transformations (add section for this? visualizaton showing the differences - chol) [<sub><sup>View code</sup></sub>](#c)